combefis/combefis.github.io/about/cv.md

     <h3>Conference papers (peer-reviewed)</h3>

     <ul>
+      <li>Sébastien Combéfis, and Virginie Van den Schrieck.
+Transforming a Course with a Traditional Evaluation into a Competency-Based Assessment Approach: a Practical Experiment.
+In <i>Proceedings of Frontiers in Education 2021</i>, October 2021.</li>
+      <li>Sébastien Combéfis.
+A COVID-19 Teaching Experiment: Combining Competency-Based Assessment and Micro-Courses to Teach Technical and Non-Technical Skills.
+In <i>Proceedings of Frontiers in Education 2021</i>, October 2021.</li>
       <li>Sébastien Combéfis, and Gabrielė Stupurienė.
 Bebras Based Activities for Computer Science Education: Review and Perspectives.
 In <i>Proceedings of the 13th International Conference on Informatics in School: Situation, Evaluation, Problems</i>, November 2020.</li>
       <li>Sébastien Combéfis, and Guillaume de Moffarts.
 Reinventing Evaluations with Competency Based Assessments: a Practical Experiment with Future Computer Science Engineers.
 In <i>Proceedings of Frontiers in Education 2020</i>, October 2020.</li>
       <li>Guillaume de Moffarts, and Sébastien Combéfis.
 Challengr, a Classroom Response System for Competency Based Assessment and Real-Time Feedback with Micro-Contests.
 In <i>Proceedings of Frontiers in Education 2020</i>, October 2020.</li>